mit-rss/path_planning/README.md

 Here is a good resource for [dubins curves](https://github.com/AndrewWalker/pydubins).
 You definitely don’t need to implement these by hand, but make sure you understand how they work if you want to use them for generating your paths!

-#### Search Domains
+#### Representations

-The choice of representation is critical to efficient planning.
+The choice of representation (often referred to as the search domain) is critical to efficient planning.
 Here we present a few possible selections of representations:

 *Grid Space*: One obvious choice is to use some discretized grid of possible states.
 The upside of this approach is that the state space is reasonably small in 2D, so the search has a good chance